KennethJAllen/cur-dynamic-mode-decomposition/README.md

 uv sync
 ```
 ## Dynamic Mode Decomposition
-The dynamic mode decomposition, originally developed for fluid dynamics simulation, was designed to extract features from high dimensional data.
+The dynamic mode decomposition, originally developed for simulating fluid dynamics, was designed to extract features from high dimensional data.

 Given a collection of $n$ dimensional data vectors $x_i$, suppose the dynamics evolve linearly.
 That is, there exists an $n \times n$ linear operator $A$ such that $x_i = A x_{i-1}$.
 For large $n$, calculating and storing $A$ can be prohibitive.
 The DMD outputs the leading eigenvectors (known as the DMD modes) and eigenvalues of $A$ without explicitly calculating $A$, and thus allows us to approximate the dynamics of $A$.